 Social Media Listening Software

 The simple definition: Software that allows you to monitor and analyze content across the news media, blogs, forums, and social media.
-It’s important to note that Facebook, LinkedIn, and Instagram have strict restrictions on what data these platforms access.
+It’s important to note that Facebook, LinkedIn, and Instagram restrict what data these platforms access.

 This is also a crowded market.
-I have written extensively about the vendors I have worked with in the past, so that I will highlight just a few points.
+I have written extensively about the vendors I have worked with in the past so I will highlight just a few points.

 I am of the mindset that software companies that have a single vision are the ones that are innovating the most and provide the best quality of service.
-This is one reason why I’m not a huge fan of social media management platforms that try and be everything to everyone.
+This is one reason I’m not a massive fan of social media management platforms that try to be everything to everyone.
 It’s not that they have a terrible product; their vision is to be a one in all solution for enterprise companies.

 The social listening vendors focus 100% of their time, effort, and development resources and improve how they provide insights and analysis for their clients.

 Forrester does provide some reporting on this space, although they call it AI-enabled Consumer Intelligence platforms.
 The only issue I have is that they’re missing a lot of good vendors for various reasons.